pme123/camundala/documentation/src/docs/functionalityDsls/apiDoc.md

 we integrate it automatically in the documentation - as a collapsed part.

 #### General Variables
-You can document general variables that are supported in any Process and/or ServiceProcess.
+You can document general variables that are supported in any Process- and/or ExternalTask-Worker.
 By default, the following Variables are supported:

 ```scala